padiac/padiac.github.io/notes/statistics-why-generalized-laws-of-large-numbers-and-central-limit-theorems-matter.md

 ### 3.3 Nonstationary or Heterogeneous Data

 In machine learning, data distributions change over time (**concept drift**).
-Generalized CLTs (e.g., Lindeberg–Feller type) allow each sample to come from a different distribution, as long as no single sample dominates the variance.
+Generalized CLTs (for example, of Lindeberg--Feller type) allow each sample to come from a different distribution, as long as no single sample dominates the variance.

 That ensures model error estimates, gradients, and evaluation metrics remain statistically interpretable.